PRO Series Cation DI Resin (Color Changing) - Part 1

 Long Shelf Life

 BulkReefSupply.com takes pride in the proper packing of our DI Resin.
 DI resin begins depleting when exposed to air.
-To avoid this, we package all of our DI resin in foil-lined 4mm Mylar bags AND vacuum seal it so no air is left in the package to deplete the resin while it is waiting to be used.
+To avoid this, we package all of our DI resin in foil-lined 4mm Mylar bags to prevent exposure to air that may deplete the resin while it is waiting to be used.
 Our resin can remain packaged this way for 2 years without losing its capacity.
 Our bulk DI bags are perfect for reefers who process a lot of water or otherwise go through resin quickly.
-Keep in mind once the vacuum seal is opened the resin can start to deplete.
+Keep in mind once the seal is opened the resin can start to deplete.
 Otherwise, purchase the single refill packs for optimal freshness up to two years.

 Polymer Structure: Styrene/DVB